 Some disabilities are identified at birth or even during pregnancy.
+If your child has a significant and complex need along with a learning disability, the Portage Team will often become involved at a very early stage to provide support and advice for you and your child at home.
 Many other needs, however, do not become apparent until the child is older.
 Parents are often the first to notice that their child’s development is not following a typical path – for example, when their child is not crawling, talking or walking at the age when children normally develop these skills.

 If you have any concerns about your child’s development, you should speak to your health visitor, GP, or childcare provider.
 Some services, like the Speech and Language Therapy Service, also run drop-in clinics at Family Centres where you can speak to a professional without needing a referral or appointment.

 There are a number of routine assessments that are carried out at specific stages in a child’s life.
 These are listed below.

 Please note: You don’t have to wait for an assessment to raise concerns.
 If you are at all concerned about your child’s development, speak to your GP, health visitor or childcare provider.

 New Baby Review (at 10-14 days after birth): This review is carried out by a health visitor in your home.
 They will assess your baby’s growth and development and can give you advice on feeding, vaccinations, keeping your baby safe and early bonding.

 6-8 week assessment: This assessment is carried out by a health visitor.
 They will assess your baby’s growth and development and give you advice on things like feeding, immunisations and sleep.
 A routine postnatal depression questionnaire is also completed at this contact.
 The health visitor can arrange for extra help or visits if needed.